Combined Heat and Power Systems (CHP)

 CHP systems have been in use for some time in Northern Ireland in large scale installations such as hospitals and leisure centres.
 Domestic sized models are now on the market.

-The unit is gas fired and although its primary function is to provide central heating for the dwelling, it also generates about 1kW of electricity while it's running.
-Householders with these units installed should notice a reduction in their electricity bills.
+The unit is gas fired and although its primary function is to run central heating for the home, it also generates about 1kW of electricity while it's running.
+Householders with these units installed should notice a cut in their electricity bills.

 You should make sure that your property is properly insulated before installing renewable technologies.

 NI Energy Advice offers independent and impartial energy advice to domestic householders in Northern Ireland - plus referrals to energy grants and other sources of help.